Use payment links when full checkout is too heavy

 Payment links should not live in isolation.
 They perform better when they are tied to a follow-up workflow, especially for higher-value or manually assisted payments.

-- Use payment links in invoices, reminders, and support conversations.
+- Use payment links in invoices, reminders, and buyer conversations.

-- Keep the payment status visible so teams know when to follow up.
+- Keep the payment status visible so follow-up timing is clear.

 Measure link conversion like a growth funnel